 The management of our investment portfolio will be the responsibility of our investment adviser, and its Investment Committee, which currently consists of Leonard M. Tannenbaum, our chief executive officer and president and managing partner of our investment adviser, Marc A. Goodman, senior partner of our investment adviser, Bernard D. Berman, our executive vice president and secretary and a partner of our investment adviser, and Ivelin M. Dimitrov, a partner of our investment adviser.
 For more information regarding the business experience of Messrs.
-Tannenbaum, Berman, Goodman and Dimitrov, see "Business - The Investment Adviser," "- Biographical Information - Interested Directors" and "- Non-Director Executive Officers."
+Tannenbaum, Berman, Goodman and Dimitrov, see "Business - The Investment Adviser," "Management - Board of Directors and Executive Officers - Interested Directors" and "- Non-Director Executive Officers."